ClimberMel/ib_tools/parms/readme.md

 * Example file report.json

-* {"rptID":"123456", "token":"11507859573166978654321", rptname":"Activity_allDataYTD_xml", "outfolder":"Output/flex/"}
+* {"rptID":"123456", "token":"11507859573166978654321", rptname":"Activity_allDataYTD_xml", "outfolder":"output/flex/"}

 file.py is used to read these json files. dlFlexToMultiXL.py has a sample of how I call and use my report.json file

 ## Folder structure

-* Keep the folder structure as I have it setup, then you can put parm files in the parm folder and output will be written to the Output folder from any of the sample code.
+* Keep the folder structure as I have it setup, then you can put parm files in the parm folder and output will be written to the output folder from any of the sample code.